- Religion and Philosophy

 Superstitions Surrounding Childbirth in the British Isles

-Pregnancy & Childbirth - Superstition & Old Wives Tales
+Pregnancy and Childbirth - Superstitions and Old Wives Tales

 One of the overriding aspects of being pregnant was that women were vulnerable to the ill-wishes of humans and fairies.
 The human ill-wishers were generally witches, enemies or both.
 Expectant parents were careful not to draw too much attention to the wife's condition in order to avoid unwanted consequences.
 They were warned not to boast or to make claims about good fortune regarding the baby for the same reasons.
 A pregnant mother was advised never to tell of her pregnancy until after the first trimester was safely passed as an ill-wish could cause her to lose the baby.

 It was also widely thought that a baby's future physical condition was influenced by many things during gestation, including what the mother happened to see.